companieshouse/sic-code-api/README.md

 ## Release to staging and live

-This follows the standard process for ECS applications and is manually released in staging and live with instructions provided in a release note about what concourse task need to be run with any extra requirements if needed..
+This follows the standard process for ECS applications and is manually released in staging and live with instructions provided in a release note with what concourse tasks need to be run and any extra requirements if needed.